derat/nup/cmd/nup/README.md

 metadata <flags> <path>...:
 	Fetch updated metadata from MusicBrainz and write override files.
 	-scan updates the specified songs or all songs (without positional arguments).
-	-set-album-id changes the album ID of songs in specified dir(s).
+	-set-album changes the album of songs in specified dir(s).
+	-set-non-album updates the specified song file(s) to be non-album tracks.
 	-print prints current on-disk metadata for the specified file(s).
 	-print-full additionally includes SHA1s and lengths.